-Fig. 6 shows the latency of the Topology A with varying message sizes and parallelism for IB, TCP and IPoIB.
-Infiniband performed the best while Ethernet showed the highest latency.
-Fig. 7 shows the latency of the Topology B with varying message sizes and parallelism as in Fig. 6.
-For small messages, we see both IPoIB and Ethernet performing at a similar level while Infiniband was performing better.
+Fig. 8 and Fig 9 show the latency for of the Topology A for small messages with varying sizes and parallelism.
+For small messages, we see both IPoIB and Ethernet performing at a similar level while Infiniband was performing much better.
 When increasing the parallelism, the latency increased as expected and Infiniband showed a smaller increase than IPoIB and Ethernet.

-As expected Topology B showed less improvements compared to Topology A. For most practical applications, the minimum latency possible will be within the results observed in these two topologies as these represent the minimum possible topology and a deep topology for most practical applications.
+Fig. 10, Fig. 11, Fig. 12 and Fig 13 shows the results for Topology B with different message sizes and different parallel spout instances.
+The results are similar to the Topology A with much small latencies because of the shallow topology.
+For most practical applications, the minimum latencies will be within the results observed in these two topologies as these represent the minimum possible topology and a deep topology.

-Fig. 8 shows the latency results of Omni-Path implementation with Topology A, in the KNL cluster for large and small messages.
+Fig. 14,15,16,17 shows the latency results of Omni-Path implementation in the KNL cluster for large and small messages.
 IPoFabric is the IP driver for Omni-Path.
-The KNL machine has less powerful CPU cores and hence the latency was higher compared to Infiniband in the tests.
-Fig 10 shows the latency distribution of the Topology A with 100 and 10 inflight messages with 128k message size for TCP and IB.
-The graphs show that the network latencies are according to a normal distribution with high latencies at the 99th percentile.
-Fig. 11 shows the latency distribution seen by the Yahoo stream benchmark with Infiniband fabric.
+The KNL machine has much less powerful CPU's and hence the latency was higher compared to Infiniband in the tests.

+Fig 18 shows the latency of the Topology A with 100 and 10 infligt messages with 128K message size.
+It is clear from the graphs that Ethernet implementation cannot function properly with 100 in-flight state and Infiniband works as expected.

+Fig. 19 shows the latency distribution seen by the Yahoo stream benchmark with Infiniband fabric.
 For all three networking modes, we have seen high spikes at the 99th percentile.
 This was primarily due to Java garbage collections at the tasks which is unavoidable in JVM-based streaming applications.
-The store and forward functionality of the stream manager contributes to the distribution of latencies as a single message can be delayed up to 1ms randomly at stream manager.
+The store and forward functionality of the stream manager contributes to the distribution of latencies as a single message can be delayed up to Ims randomly at stream manager.